 I'd recommend that everybody who upgrades to Leopard also upgrades to this new release - earlier versions of DragThing may have problems under Leopard, and should be considered unsupported at this point.

-However, this is a free upgrade for existing registered users of DragThing 5, so there's little reason not to!
-It costs $12 for registered users of DragThing 2 and 4, and $29 for new users.
+However, this is a free upgrade for people who bought any earlier version of DragThing 5, so there's little reason not to!
+It costs $12 for people who bought DragThing 2 and 4, and $29 for new users.
 Five and ten-packs are also available, as well as a bundle with our excellent calculator PCalc for $34.

-I've also added another competitive upgrade, this time for refugees from Softchaos' WorkStrip - registered users can upgrade to DragThing for the reduced price of $19.
+I've also added another competitive upgrade, this time for refugees from Softchaos' WorkStrip - people who bought it can upgrade to DragThing for the reduced price of $19.
 You can find the offer on the order page here.

 12th October 2007